netgen/local-development-setup/curl/README.md

 With this, you should be able to use `curl` from the command line to access your local installation over HTTPS.
-Provided you have installed the websites in the NGiNX step, check that everything is correct with:
+Provided you have installed the websites in the NGINX step, check that everything is correct with:

 ```console
 curl --head https://phpinfo.php74